happykhan/metaclean/README.md

 | BioProject     | PRJNA242847 Salmonella enterica    |
 | Submission     | USDA-FSIS; 2020-08-24              |

-This is a very orderly example, but the details are not what quite what I would like for the general classification above.
+This is a very orderly example, but the details are not what quite what I would like for general classification.
 For instance, a human being can infer.

 * The original host animal is Swine - we could even assume domestic pig.